yhagio/tutorialedge.net/content/golang/creating-restful-api-with-golang.md

 twitter = "https://twitter.com/Elliot_F"
 +++

-In this article I'm going to be showing you how we can create a simple Golang based REST API that serves
+In this article I'm going to be showing you how we can create a simple Golang based REST API that serves up a JSON based response whenever it is hit using a `HTTP` GET request.

 ## REST Architectures